ermlikeyeah/ermlikeyeah.github.io/_posts/2019-09-26-the-problem-observed.markdown

 I said if people were informed of the situation sooner, they could make a decision what they need to do – do there and then when they see the warning or be prepared to do something a little later.
 I got a shrug back.

-If anyone wants to know what I do for a living, it’s that conversation – there is a situation where a problem has been observed; is there something we can do to solve the problem?; here is a possible solution to the problem; could we implement this solution? –  around other scenarios, repeatedly.
-Sometimes people agree.
+If anyone wants to know what I do for a living, it’s that conversation, around other scenarios, repeatedly.

+* There is a situation where a problem has been observed.
+* Is there something we can do to solve the problem?
+* There is?
+Here is a possible solution to the problem.
+* Does it seem any good?
+Could we implement this solution?

+Sometimes people agree with the suggested solution put forward.
+And sometimes of that sometimes the solution is implemented.

 So now you know.